lgili/SpiceLab/docs/index.md

 - [Examples](examples.md) – runnable scripts with plots and figures.

 ## Package status
-Circuit Toolkit is actively evolving.
-During the API freeze the package name remains `spicelab`; future releases will publish under the `circuit-toolkit` name on PyPI.
+Circuit Toolkit is actively evolving and currently offered as `spicelab==0.1.x` on PyPI.
 Breaking changes are documented in the changelog and reflected in these docs.